Oriental medicine is based on the observations of natural phenomena:

 Virtually all kinds of disorders are treated by Oriental medicine.
 Some disorders may be more effectively treated by acupuncture, others by herbs; still others may be best treated by food cures.
 In general, pain and muscular symptoms are more effectively treated by acupuncture, skin diseases and diseases of internal organs by herbs.

-When a Western doctor tells a patient that there is no cure for a certain disease, it does not necessarily mean that the disease in question cannot be curedby treatments in Oriental medicine; it only mean that there is no known cure for the disease by the methods of Western medicine.
+When a Western doctor tells a patient that there is no cure for a certain disease, it does not necessarily mean that the disease in question cannot be cured; it only mean that there is no known cure for the disease by the methods of Western medicine.

 The Theory of Yin and Yang is said to date back nearly 6,000 years and is attributed to the philosopher named Fu Shi, who is also credited with creating the “I-Ching” (Book of Changes).
 The basic premise of yin and yang is the notion that the only constant factor is the natural phenomena of universal change.
 Nothing remains the same; no disease, no condition, no emotion, no treatment or diagnosis.